 I do believe it’s a big mistake that I haven’t yet explored that platform and in 2020 it’s one of my objectives to verify the potential of LinkedIn.
 And I am really hoping for great results.

 I have also started working on Instagram and I would be sharing the results at the end of 2020 if I get any success on Instagram.

 I have never monetized it before but I am also sure it’s a gold mine.

 Why do I say to survive on Facebook you have to establish a presence on other social media platforms?

 because Facebook likes brands. which means they like quality and authenticity.
 They like anything which provided quality to its users.

-They now detect your domain activity outside Facebook which signals them if the content shared through domain should be given more reach or not.
+They now detect your domain activity outside Facebook which signals to them if the content shared through the domain should be given more reach or not.

 Start Automating Your Tasks